Quantum effects of black holes and cosmological constant problem: Application to Schwarzschild black holes

-with an initial condition of $\Omega(t=0)=1$.
-Although a concrete functional form of the potential energy $V(\varphi)$ is not introduced here, the solution (\ref{HCsol}) is consistent with an equation of motion (\ref{KGMT2}) under above approximations.
-From this solution, an energy flux across a two-dimensional sphere with radius $R_\Omega$ during unit time is obtained as;
+with the initial condition $\Omega(t=0)=1$.
+Although no concrete functional form of the potential energy $V(\varphi)$ is introduced here, the solution (\ref{HCsol}) is consistent with the equation of motion (\ref{KGMT2}) within above approximations.
+From this solution, the energy flux across a two-dimensional sphere with radius $R_\Omega$ during unit time is given by

-Above solutions are still meaningful in the hole, if we assume $V(\varphi)<0$ in a region $r<2GM$, and this assumption is reasonable because a sign of $g_{00}$ is negative in the hole in contrast with that in $r>2GM$.
-A Hubble ``constant'' can has both positive and negative solutions as in (\ref{HCsol}).
-The time-dependent mass $M_\Omega$ and the radial length $R_\Omega$ are scaled equally such as $\dot{M}_\Omega/{M}_\Omega=\dot{R}_\Omega/{R}_\Omega=H$, as well as in ref.\cite{PhysRevD.95.084031}.
-What we can observe in the expanding universe is discussed in refs.\cite{1971ApJ...168....1N,Cooperstock:1998ny,doi:10.1119/1.3699245}.
-In our case, the diameter of the event horizon becomes larger according to time for positive solution $H>0$.
-The expansion of the event horizon makes the surface temperature lower as shown in (\ref{BHTemp}).
-This is caused by the negative energy flow of (\ref{GT01}), that means an energy of the scalar field is absorbed by a hole.
-On the other hand, the solution with negative $H$ gives an energy emission from a hole through the positive solution of (\ref{GT01}).
-We note that a sign of the energy flow is positive when a radius of a hole increases.
-Absorption or emission of the scalar energy may occur spontaneously according to their probability, which can be calculated using quantum gravity proposed here.
+Above solutions are still meaningful in the black hole if we assume $V(\varphi)<0$ in the region specified by $r<2GM$.
+This assumption is reasonable because the sign of $g_{00}$ is negative in the black hole, in contrast with that in the range $r>2GM$.
+The Hubble ``constant'' can have both positive and negative solutions, as shown in (\ref{HCsol}).
+The time-dependent mass $M_\Omega$ and the radial length $R_\Omega$ are scaled equally so that $\dot{M}_\Omega/{M}_\Omega=\dot{R}_\Omega/{R}_\Omega=H$, as in Ref.\cite{PhysRevD.95.084031}.
+Actual observations in the expanding universe are discussed in refs.\cite{1971ApJ...168....1N,Cooperstock:1998ny,doi:10.1119/1.3699245}.
+In the present case, the diameter of the event horizon increases with time for positive solutions ($H>0$).
+The expansion of the event horizon decreases the surface temperature, as shown in (\ref{BHTemp}) as a result of the negative energy flow of (\ref{GT01}).
+This signifies that the scalar-field energy is absorbed by the black hole.
+On the other hand, the solution with negative $H$ yields energy emission from the black hole through the positive solution of (\ref{GT01}).
+We note that the sign of the energy flow is positive when the black-hole radius increases.
+Absorption or emission of the scalar energy may occur spontaneously with a probability that is calculated using the quantum-gravity theory proposed here.